-what is management in business? what are the functions and types of management, what are the characteristics of management?
+what is management in business?
+What are the functions and types of management, and what are the characteristics of management?
 All these basic questions will be covered here.

 “Management is a process of getting things done through people to achieve goals effectively and efficiently.”

 “Management is a process and the art of getting things done through people using available resources with the aim of achieving goals effectively and efficiently.”

 If we break down the above definition then the most important terms to be noted here are;

 Management is an art because it requires perfection through practice, practical knowledge, and skills.
 (It is science also as it requires some principles to be followed while performing any task.)

 Process means the primary functions that managers perform to get things done.
 These managerial functions are planning, organizing, staffing, directing, and controlling.

 Effectiveness refers to finishing the given task.
 Thus Effective Manager is concerned with doing the right task with the end result.
 It basically means completing activities and achieving goals.

 Efficiency means doing the task correctly and minimizing the cost.
 An efficient Manager is concerned with the efficient use of input resources which ultimately reduce costs and lead to higher profits.

 Here are some of the best definitions of management given by famous authors and writers.